 This is just the latest in a string of breaches that include large, formerly-trusted American companies, like Target, J.P.
 Morgan Chase, and Home Depot.
 In fact, if before the Equifax breach your personal information had not been exposed at least once, chances are it has been now.

 So given this reality, how is it that millions of us readily and willingly give our sacred bank account credentials into third-party hands?
 That’s right; while it might seem crazy, the truth is that over 20 million users have signed up for Mint.com, a cloud-based budgeting and personal financial management software.
-Mint promises to make life easier by automatically recording and categorizing every purchase, as well as helping us track our cash, debt, and asset balances.
-In addition, it collects the data from all your accounts and organizes it in easy-to-understand charts and graphs, and does all this for free.
+Mint promises to make life easier by automatically recording and categorizing every purchase, as well as helping us track our account balances.
+In addition, it collects the data from all your accounts and organizes it in easy-to-understand charts and graphs, creating a handy dashboard for your money.

 So, it’s clearly useful service.
 But still, is all that enough to justify putting our bank account login credentials into their hands?
 Are millions of us, myself included, completely crazy?